-4th family member dies from hammer attack at Terrytown apartment
+4th family member dies after hammer attack at Terrytown apartment

-HARVEY, LA — The Jefferson Parish Coroner’s Office confirms a fourth victims has died from injuries from last week’s attack at an apartment in Terrytown.
+HARVEY, LA — Sheriff Joseph Lopinto confirms a fourth victim has succumbed to her injuries sustained in last week’s attack at an apartment in Terrytown.

+The coroner says 14-year-old Nashawna Riley was declared brain dead Monday night, and passed on Wednesday.

+The suspect in custody, Terrance Leonard, will be booked with an additional count of first degree murder.

-14-year-old Nashawna Riley was declared brain dead and taken off life support on Monday night.
-At last word, her 12-year-old sister Adrianna remained hospitalized as the only survivor of the attack.
+At last word, her 12-year-old sister Adrianna remained hospitalized from the attack, but is in stable condition.

 On March 6, Jefferson Parish deputies responded to a call for medical assistance in the 900 block of Monterey Court West.
 At the scene, they found three people dead and two others injured.
 The dead were later identified as 32-year-old Kristina Riley, her 10-year-old son Ayden, and her 9-year-old neice Deryona Encalade.